jreed1701/gitops-demo/README.md

 ## Running Playbooks

 The virtual environment must be installed and active.
+Plase see the Development section of [Environments](./doc/environment.md) page for information about the test environment.

 ### Installation

-See the Development section of [Environments](./doc/environment.md) page.
+The playbook from this section will install the nginx ingress controller, and ArgoCD.

-1. ansible-playbook -i inventories/development/hosts.yml install.yml --ask-become-pass
+1. Run `ansible-playbook -i inventories/development/hosts.yml install.yml --ask-become-pass`
+2. At the end of the playbook, ansible will print out the default user password.
+This will be addressed later.
+For now, only take note of it.
-2. kubectl port-forward svc/argocd-server -n argocd 8080:443
+3. In a separate terminal, run `kubectl port-forward svc/argocd-server -n argocd 8080:443`
-3. Open ArgoCD from browser URL https://localhost:8080/
+4. Open ArgoCD from browser pointed at url: `https://localhost:8080/`
-4. Click past SSL Error.
+5. Click past SSL Error.
 This is due to using a self-signed cert from ArgoCD service.
+6. Login with the initial username and password from the previous section.

+The default password will get locked down at a later step.

+#### App Deployment

+The playbook from this section will deploy an app via ArgoCD.
+The app is the same app described in ArgoCD's getting started guide.
+Please see the reference section.

+**Pre-requisite:** - Make sure the port forward is still running: `kubectl port-forward svc/argocd-server -n argocd 8080:443`

+1. Run `ansible-playbook -i inventories/development/hosts.yml deploy_app.yml`
+2. In a separate terminal, run `kubectl port-forward svc/guestbook-ui 8081:80`
+3. Open two browser tabs:
+  a.
+Go to: `https://localhost:8080/applications/argocd/guestbook` to see that ArgoCD delployed the test app.
+  b.
+Go to: `http://localhost:8081/` to see the app home page itself.

 # Design Information